Collation support

 Copy

-COLLATION Function
+COLLATION function

-This function returns the collation specification used by an expression, including a table column:
+The COLLATION function returns the collation specification used by an expression, including a table column:

 COLLATION( <expression> )